aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 # About Me

 I am a permanent lecturer and researcher (a.k.a.
 Associate Professor) at the University of Mondragon.
-My research interests include software engineering and software testing areas, mostly related to the application of these to Cyber-Physical Systems.
+My research interests include software engineering and software testing areas, mostly related to the application of these complex software systems, like Cyber-Physical Systems and AI-based systems.
 In the last few years, my research has centered on the test oracle problem for this context and test optimization techniques.

 My research is industry-oriented.
 I collaborate with different industrial companies to better understand which their real problems are.
 I am currently involved in the coordination of the [Adeptness (H2020) project](https://www.adeptness.eu/), although I actively participate in the technical part.
 Specifically, I am working on automated approaches for the multi-level testing of Cyber-Physical Systems.